AztecProtocol/aztec-packages/docs/docs/getting_started.md

 The easiest way to start developing on Aztec locally is through `npx aztec-app`.
 This is a convenient way of installing the development environment (A.K.A.
 Sandbox) and starting new projects from a boilerplate.

-If you'd like to develop remotely (for example, if you're on Windows or have trouble working with Docker), follow the [codespaces guide](./getting_started/codespaces.md).

 To locally install the Sandbox without other tools, see [here](./getting_started/manual_install.md).

 ## Prerequisites